Strategy&: Talent Acquisition

-Recruiting

-In 2007, Booz & Company had roughly 150,000 applicants and 1033 new jobs.
-Strategy& is the second largest recruiter at Columbia Business School and the third largest recruiter at INSEAD.

-The firm operates on a modified version of the Cravath System, under which employees are promoted within a certain time frame or "counseled out".
+Professional development

+The firm operates on a professional development model similar to the Cravath System.
+Consultants are expected to progress through a hierarchy—typically Associate, Senior Associate, Manager, Director/Principal, and Partner—within specific timeframes.
+The "up or out" culture remains a hallmark of the firm, where those not promoted are assisted in transitioning to leadership roles in industry through a global alumni network.

 Research

 Over the years, Booz has been credited with developing some of the important concepts in business.
 The firm coined the terms and developed the concepts of supply chain, supply chain management, product life cycle, the PERT Chart and organizational DNA.

 The firm publishes the majority of its research in its quarterly management magazine Strategy+Business, which in 2009 was one of just two business magazines to grow its circulation, along with The Economist.
 Strategy& also publishes several studies annually: